Waffle House has its own storm center.

 The information was updated as Milton's pattern changed or as restaurants were able to once again operate in full capacity.

-The index can be a reliable source of storm information not only for residents in the area, but also government officials.
+The index can be a reliable source of storm information not only for residents in the area, but also for government officials.

 50 Most Popular Chain Restaurants in America